nobe4/fomo.js/README.md

       ]

 The frequence is optional (default: 1 minute).
 The callback is optional.
 By default the notification pops up and nothing else happens.
-If you do specify one, you can then `return false` to prevent the notification.
+If you do specify one, it will prevent the notification.

 ## How does it work ?